prodbyeagle/grainient/README.md

 # Grainient

-A simple and customizable gradient and grain effect library for HTML5 canvas.
+**Grainient** is a handy library for adding cool gradient and grain effects to your HTML5 canvas.

 ## Installation

+Get started by installing Grainient with npm:

 ```bash
 npm install @prodbyeagle/grainient